 - Vitamin C

 Potatoes have a high glycemic index.
 It is a remarkable fact to consider if you are on a special diet.
-However, the glycemic index varies according to the sort of potato, how you prepare it, and of course, with what you are eating it.
+However, the glycemic index varies according to the sort of it, how you prepare it, and of course, with what you are eating it.

 Did you know that